- Lower price

 These graphics processors dip into the system RAM for their memory, accessing 256MB of the machine’s 4GB as standard.
 Since the RAM spec has unchanged we wouldn’t expect much gain in graphics performance for the Early 2014 model.

-MacBook Air isn’t an obvious choice for 3D rendering work, benchmark numbers are useful as a guide to GPU performance.
+While the MacBook Air isn’t an obvious choice for 3D rendering work, benchmark numbers are useful as a guide to GPU performance.
 We used Cinebench 11.5 and 15 benchmark software to test graphics performance.

 The 11.5 and 13 versions of Cinebench returned framerates of 22.2 and 18.5 frames per second (fps) respectively.